Keystone-Strategy/covid19-intervention-data/README.md

 You can read more about this dataset, provided by Keystone Strategy, here: https://www.keystonestrategy.com/coronavirus-covid19-intervention-dataset-model/

+# 2020-06-18 Update
+On 2020-06-18, we pushed another update.
+There are two big changes.
+First, the dataset now covers over 650 states and localities.
+Second, we have now begun to capture policy end dates - the dates at which particular policies are no longer in effect.

+The policy is in the same format as before, though there is one clarification.
+Some localities have enacted policies, lifted them, and then re-enacted them.
+This is captured in two seperate rows - one recording the start / end and one recording the start.
+We will continue this format as we continue to update the dataset.

+We will continue to work to update the dataset and hopefully be able to push updates more contiounsly, as policies are lifted and reinstated in this phase of the response.

 # 2020-04-16 Update
 On 2020-04-16, we pushed a complete update, including reformatting of the data.
 The data now includes all US states and territories and all counties with at least 100 confirmed cases as of 2020-04-06, according to JHU, for a total of over 380 localities.